Csywn/NetworkLegends/README.md

 The web page has the following sections:

 - Champions:
-  - There is a graph for each lane where the most played champions of that lane are linked together.
+  - There is a graph, for each lane, in which the most played champions of that lane are linked together.
 If the source champion has a high probability of winning (see *methodology*) versus the target champion the link will be green and red otherwise (if there is no link between two champions it means that both probabilities are roughly the same).
 The thickness of the link is proportional to that probability.

   - A table with the win rate, pick rate, average K/D/A and the most common Black Market Brawlers items for each champion played on that lane.

 - Brawlers:
-  - There is a graph where the most common combinations of brawlers as nodes.
+  - In this graph the most common combinations of brawlers are the nodes.
 The color and thickness of the links have the same meaning as above.
   - Also there is a table with the pick rate and win rate of each combination.

 - Teams: